pubkey/rxdb/docs/RxCollection.md

 ```

 ### insert()
 Use this to insert new documents to the database.
-The collection will validate the schema and encrypt the encrypted fields by itself.
+The collection will validate the schema and automatically encrypt any encrypted fields.
 Returns the new RxDocument.

 ```js
 const doc = await myCollection.insert({